Stan-Reifel/TeensyUserInterface/Documentation.md

-Here is how to wire the LCD to the Teensy:
+Here is how to wire the LCD to the Teensy 3.6 and Teensy 4.1:

 ![alt_text](images/HookupGuide-770.png "Hookup Guide")

 | Teensy |  Display  |
 | :----: | :-------: |